Eino: Workflow Orchestration Framework

 }

-Streaming Effect
+Streaming Effects

-Returning to the previous “character count” example, if the input to our workflow is no longer a single message but a message stream, and our counting function can count each message chunk in the stream separately and return a “count stream”:
+Returning to the previous “character counting” example, if our workflow’s input is no longer a single message but a message stream, and our counting function can count each message chunk in the stream separately and return a “count stream”:

 // demonstrates the stream field mapping ability of eino workflow.